awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

 In the Amazon GuardDuty console, you can view finding details in a finding summary section\.
 Finding details vary based on finding type\.

 There are two primary details that will determine what kinds of information are available for any finding\.
-The first is the resource type, which can be `AccessKey`, or `Instance`\.
+The first is the resource type, which can be `AccessKey`, `Instance`, or `S3Bucket`\.
 The second detail that determines finding information is **Resource Role**\.
 Resource role, can be `Target` for access keys, meaning the resource was the target of suspicious activity\.
 For instance type findings, resource role can also be `Actor`, which means that your resource was the actor carrying out suspicious activity\.
 This topic describes some of the commonly available details for findings\.

 ## Finding summary<a name="findings-summary-section"></a>